 Dominating the interior is a colossal seated statue of Lincoln designed by Daniel Chester French, carved from 28 blocks of Georgia marble.
 It is both an iconic representation of a revered president and a prime tourist photo op.
 Two of Lincoln's famous speeches—the eloquent Gettysburg Address and his Second Inaugural Address—are carved on the south and north walls, respectively.
 Murals by Jules Guerin allegorize the themes of emancipation and reunion.

 From the west (back) side is a view of Arlington Memorial Bridge and the Potomac River.
-Looking east toward the Washington Monument from the top of the memorial steps, the expansive panorama takes in the Reflecting Pool, actually two pools with a combined length of 2,292 feet.
+Looking east toward the Washington Monument from the top of the memorial steps, the expansive panorama takes in the 2,128-foot-long Reflecting Pool.